 - Play leaders

+- 'Quiet lunch' for those who find unstructured times of the day overwhelming.

 - Meal time supervisors

 - Trained pupil Anti-bullying Ambassadors

-- Specialist sports coach presence

-- OPAL to be launched 2023/2024
+- OPAL

 - Bespoke routines for selected pupils identified with needs

 - Circulation of High Profile children's information to monitor by all staff.